RidwanWaheed/electricity-trading-websocket/DECISIONS.md

 ---

-## ADR-004: Gateway Keeps Auth and Prices
+## ADR-004: Gateway Keeps Auth Only

-**Decision:** Auth and price generation stay in Gateway instead of separate services.
+**Decision:** Auth stays in Gateway; price generation moved to Mock M7.

 **Rationale:**
-- Extracting them adds complexity without clear benefit at this scale
 - Auth is tightly coupled with WebSocket handshake (JWT validation)
+- Prices should come from exchange (Mock M7), not be generated internally
-- Price generation is simple scheduled task, not worth a separate service
+- Gateway is a pass-through for market data, not a source
-- Focus learning on the patterns that matter: async messaging, correlation IDs
+- Mirrors real trading systems where exchange is source of truth for prices

 ---